facebookexperimental/MIRAI/documentation/AbstractValues.md

 The less precise domains are well covered in the Abstract Interpretation literature and will be added to MIRAI as needed.

-It is likely that the type of an abstract value will be encoded as a Type Domain, where the predicate is just a type expression.
-Since a type defines a set of values, this fits the definition of an abstract domain and it makes sense to use types to cheaply answer some of the questions we want to ask about abstract values in a consistent manner.

-Another easy domain that will probably be of use is a Range domain, where the predicate is of the form c1 <= v <= c2.
+An easy domain is a Interval domain, where the predicate is of the form c1 <= v <= c2.
 This is usually good for checking index out of range errors and to check for arithmetic overflow.

 Hopefully, future contributors to this project may find it interesting to add more abstract domains.
 As long as all domains expose the same set of operations and queries and perhaps some kind of cost estimate, it should be very easy to just plug in a new abstract domain.

+Right now, MIRAI implements the Interval domain, a special domain for tracking tags, a domain for tracking compile time constant values and a domain for tracking Boolean values.